 Templates are pre-defined job templates created by the administrators to run specific job sequences that apply to specific clusters.
 Job templates have system or Spark-specific parameters as command line arguments for the job sequences, such as driver memory, executor memory, or number of threads required based on a cluster size.
 You can override the default Data Catalog parameters.
 For example, you can set the incremental profile to false, profile a Collection as a single resource, or force a full profile instead of the default sampling option.

 Contact your system administrator to determine the template that is best suited for your data cluster.

 Sequences are Lumada Data Catalog's job sequences that users with the proper permissions can execute.
 These jobs are executed with default parameters, and you cannot use the Sequence option to override the default parameters.

-With Lumada Data Catalog's rules engine you can define, execute, and manage tag-based rules.
-These rules can evaluate data and metadata properties to add tags, remove tags, modify custom properties on data assets, and generate reports.
+With Lumada Data Catalog's rules engine you can define, execute, and manage term-based rules.
+These rules can evaluate data and metadata properties to add terms, remove terms, modify custom properties on data assets, and generate reports.

 Users define SQL-like rules for selective actions based on specific data or metadata conditions.
 Both data and metadata rules provide users the flexibility to create rules that operate on the data or operate on the metadata of the resources in Data Catalog, and then associate terms, update properties, and define conditions.